Giants vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Dodgers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Los Angeles Dodgers versus San Francisco Giants game on Friday at 10:10 PM ET will showcase a pair of hot hitters in J.D.
-Martinez and Wilmer Flores.
+Clayton Kershaw takes the mound for the Los Angeles Dodgers on Saturday against Wilmer Flores and the San Francisco Giants.
+First pitch is at 9:10 PM ET at Dodger Stadium.

-The Dodgers are listed as -165 moneyline favorites in this matchup against the Giants (+140).
-The over/under is 9 runs for the contest (with -105 odds to go over and -115 odds to go under).
+The Dodgers have been listed as -225 moneyline favorites in this matchup with the Giants (+180).
+The over/under for the matchup has been set at 8.5 runs.

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.